carriastic-org/carriastic-hr/README.md

-# NDI HR Management
+# Carriastic HR Management

-NDI HR Management is a **single-tenant** workforce operations portal built with Next.js 16, React 19, tRPC, and Prisma.
+Carriastic HR Management is a **single-tenant** workforce operations portal built with Next.js 16, React 19, tRPC, and Prisma.
 A single deployment powers one organization’s HR team and employees, covering onboarding, attendance, time-off, invoices, projects, and internal comms.
 The system relies on PostgreSQL for state, S3-compatible storage for documents, and Socket.IO for live updates.

 ---